Mounya-Surampudi-03/AWS-Jenkins-Final/README.md

-# AWS Jenkins Availability Monitoring & Alerting
+# AWS Jenkins Monitoring & Automated Alerting System using CloudWatch and SNS

 ## 📌 Project Overview
 This project demonstrates how to monitor Jenkins availability on an AWS EC2 instance using a custom Bash script, automate monitoring using cron jobs, and trigger alerts using AWS CloudWatch and SNS when Jenkins goes down.